 Medical Coding Specialist, Certificate of Accomplishment

-The Medical Coding Specialist certificate prepares the students to pass the tests to become a Certified Coding Associate (CCA) a Certified Coding Specialist (CCS).
+The Medical Coding Specialist certificate prepares the students to pass the tests to become a Certified Coding Associate (CCA) and/or a Certified Coding Specialist (CCS).
 These tests are administered by the American Health Information Management Association.
 This certificate program focuses on preparing the students for an in-depth knowledge of coding.

 Program Level Student Learning Outcomes

 Upon completion of this program, students will be able to:

 - Use CPT codes to create complex medical insurance claim forms used in a medical facility.